wandb/docs/docs/guides/weave/intro.md

 # Weave

 Weave is a visual development environment designed for building AI-powered software.
-It is also an open-source, interactive analytics toolkit for performant data exploration and a growing ecosystem of computational patterns.
+It is also an open-source, interactive analytics toolkit for performant data exploration.

 Use Weave to:
 * Spend less time waiting for datasets to load and more time exploring data, deriving insights, and building powerful data analytics